andrewowest/LOOP/README.md

 consolidator.record_hypnotize("You will keep responses under 3 sentences unless I explicitly ask for more detail")
 ```

 **Why it matters**: Traditional AI memory is passive, it learns what you tell it over time.
-Hypnotize is **active**: you can implant directives and facts that the agent accepts without question and follows permanently.
+Hypnotize is active: you can implant directives and facts that the agent accepts without question and follows permanently.

 **Think of it like real hypnosis:**
 - **Behavioral directives**: "You are willing to..." / "You prefer to..." / "You will always..."